Nestle to invest $550M to expand Georgia pet food factory

 The Hartwell plant, which opened in November 2019, makes Fancy Feast and other wet pet food.
 The expansion was announced Tuesday.

-Spokeswoman Tiffany Gildehaus said it will allow the company to make Friskies brand cat food there and also increase the size of its warehouse, .
+Spokeswoman Tiffany Gildehaus said it will allow the company to make Friskies brand cat food there and increase the size of its warehouse.
 The Purina unit saw sales rise by 30% from 2011 to 2019, hitting $9.4 billion and has set a series of expansions, including new factories announced this year in Ohio and North Carolina.

 Purina currently employs more than 300 in Hartwell, above the 240 it initially promised the state.
 The company has already broken ground and Gildehaus said construction is targeted for completion by the end of 2021.